Salute: Canada

 Much as the British salute described above (except the palm is level with the ground, without the U.S.A. slight over-rotation of the wrist), the Canadian military salutes to demonstrate a mark of respect and courtesy for the commissioned ranks.
 When in uniform and not wearing headdress one does not salute.
 Instead, compliments shall be paid by standing at attention.
 If on the march, arms shall be swung and the head turned to the left or right as required.

 On Remembrance Day, 2009, The Prince of Wales attended the national ceremony in Ottawa with Governor General Michaëlle Jean—both wearing Canadian military dress.
 CBC live television coverage of the event noted that, when Prince Charles saluted, he performed the Canadian form of the salute with a cupped hand (the British "naval salute"—appropriate, as he did his military service as an officer in the Royal Navy), adopted by all elements of the Canadian Forces after unification in 1968, rather than the British (Army) form with the palm facing forward.

 Denmark

 In the Danish military, there are two types of military salutes.
 The first type is employed by the Royal Danish Navy and Guard Hussar Regiment Mounted Squadron, and is the same as the one used by the U.S. The second is employed by the Royal Danish Army and Royal Danish Air Force, and goes as follows: Raise the right arm forward, as to have upper arm 90 degrees from the body.
 Move the right hand to the temple, and have it parallel to the ground.

+Hand salutes are not performed if a member is not wearing a headdress or if he is holding a weapon.